rtqt/IAM/docs/setup.md

 npx prisma migrate dev
 ```
 > [!TIP]
 > The database seed script will automatically run after the migration, creating a default admin user you can use to log in.
-Check `prisma/seed.ts` for the exact credentials.
+> email = admin@infnova.com and
+> password = password123

 ### 6. Run the Application
 Start the NestJS server in development mode: